See the Live Icelandic Lava Show – 10% off great family experience

 “I like playing with lava,” says Júlíus Jónsson, the co-founder of the Icelandic Lava Show, in the village of Vík as he uses a large steel rod to poke at a semi-hardened pool of lava.

 Family-owned and family-friendly tour in Iceland

 The exhibition is a family-owned start-up venture.
 It has set up with creativity, hard work and sheer grittiness by the entrepreneurs Júlíus and Ragnhildur who live in Garðabær with their three young boys.
 It also represents the growing maturity and quality of the Icelandic travel industry.
 And it is family-friendly as well.
 It is a great place to visit with kids.
 The Lava Show is both fun and educational.
 It is also a great place to escape to should the weather turn bad.

 Sweating from the intense heat

 His enthusiasm is plain to all in the packed room of people.
 We are all sweating from the intense heat pulsing from the lava.
 The audience stares transfixed at the glowing lava flow with a mixture of disbelief and amusement.

 Deceptively simple exhibition

 On the face of it, the Icelandic Lava Show is simple.
-Júlíus demonstrates of how you melt rocks, turn it into lava and run it over a block of ice.
-The lava bubbles runs, bubbles and hardens in a black obsidian like material.
+Júlíus demonstrates how you melt rocks, turn it into lava and run it over a block of ice.
+The lava bubbles run, bubbles and harden in black obsidian like material.
 But there are complex layers to this exhibition which Júlíus reveals with skill in his performance.

 Everybody should be able to enjoy a bit of lava in Iceland